mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_4_converted.md

           **Build**:1

 name:     Bastion
-text:     At the end of your turn, give all friendly minions +1 health.
+text:     At the end of your turn, give all friendly minions +1❤️.

 name:     Blaze Hound
 text:     **Deploy:**Both players draw a card.